-When it comes to physical therapy and diabetes, the additional exercises can also help patients restore strength.
+When it comes to physical therapy and diabetes, additional exercises can also help patients restore strength.
 This is particularly important for older diabetic patients, who often experience weakness as a symptom of the condition.
 This weakness can cause balance problems over time.
-With physical therapy for diabetes, expertes help patients improve their strength and learn to maintain their balance.
+With physical therapy for diabetes, experts help patients improve their strength and learn to maintain their balance with treatment.
 This guards against injuries from falls decreased strength and additional health issues over time.

-Physical therapists are another set of eyes on your feet and can help recognize new sores in addition to aiding in healing of older sores.
+These hysical therapists are another set of eyes on your feet and can help recognize new sores in addition to aiding in the healing of older sores.
 Physical therapists can apply different types of bandages, dressings, and treatments to help sores heal faster.
 They also utilize these treatments to help eliminate dizziness, headaches, and general feelings of unease.

 It’s very important for diabetics to stick to the treatment plans outlined by their doctors.
 That said, it’s also important to not overlook the link between diabetes and physical therapy.
 Again, it doesn’t have to be Diabetes Awareness Month to learn more about how certain physical therapy exercises for diabetes can benefit your daily routine.

 To find a physical therapist near you that can develop an exercise plan specific to your diabetes, use the BetterPT clinic location tool website or download the BetterPT app.
 Both options include the ability to schedule virtual sessions via telehealth through the BetterTelehealth platform.
 You might think that virtual visits aren’t as helpful as in-person ones, but that’s not the case.
 Teleheath services are just as useful for diabetics looking to get healthier as a traditional visit.